-A major concern of the new MSRB Rule G-23 is that removing the dual advisor from the set of potential underwriters will decrease competition in the underwriter market, which would increase interest costs for bonds with a dual advisor.
-The analysis on borrowing costs above shows that, even if competition is decreasing, the policy-relevant outcome is improving for vulnerable municipalities.
-However, if competition is also decreasing then it may indicate that the policy of prohibiting advisors from underwriting is not the most effective way of limiting this particular conflict of interest.
-Below, I use the difference-in-difference regression stated in Equation 2 to measure the change in auction participation, the number of bids submitted in the underwriter auction, to test what happens to competitive forces in the underwriter market.
+The major concern of attempting to limit a conflict of interest by removing the conflicted advisor from the second stage auction is that removing the dual advisor from the set of potential underwriters will decrease participation in the underwriter market, which would increase interest costs for bonds with a dual advisor.
+The analysis on borrowing costs above shows that, even if participation is decreasing, the policy-relevant outcome is improving on average.
+However, if auction participation is decreasing, it may indicate that the policy of prohibiting advisors from underwriting has a negative impact on client outcomes as well through the competitive channel.
+Below, I use the difference-in-difference regression from Equation 2 to measure the change in auction participation, which I measure as the number of bids submitted in the underwriter auction, to test what happens to competitive forces in the underwriter market.
+This formalizes the differences in participation by advisor type shown in Panel (C) of Figure 1.

 I start by using the same controls as above in a regression explaining the number of bids submitted because factors that affect borrowing costs are also going to affect profitability for underwriters and marketability of debt to final investors.
 In addition to these controls, I also include controls for the number of potential underwriters who are likely to consider submitting bids in a given auction.
-I follow the methods of Roberts and Sweeting (2016) and Athey, Levin and Seira (2011) to identify a set of unobservable potential bidders for each auction.
-18 I define potential underwriters as all underwriters who submit bids for bond issues that are in the same state-issuer type bin (i.e. school districts in North Carolina) as well as in the same principal size quintile in the 365 days leading up to each auction, plus the actual underwriters who submit bids.
-19 Controlling for potential bidders in this way forces me to drop 2008 from the underwriter competition regressions since I do not observe 365 days of bidding behavior before those auctions in order to construct the potential bidder measure.
+I follow the methods of Roberts and Sweeting (2016) and Athey, Levin and Seira (2011) to identify a set of unobservable potential bidders for each auction.22 I define potential underwriters as all underwriters who submit bids for bond issues that are in the same state-issuer type bin (e.g. school districts in North Carolina) as well as in the same principal size quintile in the 365 days leading up to each auction, plus the actual underwriters who submit bids.
+The advisor is removed from the set of potential bidders in the post period if they have recently bid in similar auctions since they are legally not allowed to underwrite bonds that that they advise.
+Controlling for potential bidders in this way forces me to drop 2008 from the underwriter competition regressions since I do not observe 365 days of bidding behavior before those auctions in order to construct the potential bidder measure.